DylanMeeus/springboot_jwt_blog/readme.md

 ## Customize your post's design

 Use the yaml front matter in your post to customize its design.
-The `design` variable supports the following parameters
+The `design` variable supports the following parameters.
+All of these parameters are optional.

 ```
 ---
 design:
-  bg_color: Set the background color for your post's header
+  bg_color: Set the background color for your post's header.
+(You can use rgb or hex colors inside double quotes)
   bg_merge: Set to true to merge your image with your header's background color (default is false)
-  image: A url to your posts image, it will be downsized if too big to fit inside a circle.
+  image: A url path to your posts image, it will be downsized if too big to fit inside a circle.
   image-size: Set the maximum size your image will have relative to the circle.
-(Default is "120%").
+(Default is "120%")
   image_top: Set the the top offset relative to the center of the image.
-(Default is "50%").
+(Default is "50%")
   image_left: Set the the left offset relative to the center of the image.
-(Default is "50%").
+(Default is "50%")
 ---
 ```